top of page

 Additional Information

-Plan & Coordinate A Communications Calendar for 2024: Email, Direct Mail & Social is capped at 30 attendees.
+Craft A Communications Calendar: Email, Direct Mail & Social is capped at 30 attendees.
 This is an interactive workshop and must be restricted due to online training capacity.
 Each workshop session is live.
 Registrants receive slides & handouts.
 It is expected participants will be able to be on camera and able to unmute for some portions of the training to participate in discussions.
 Full recordings are not provided.
 This training must be done sequentially.
 If you miss a session, please reach out to program@nonprofitlearninglab.org

 Looking to register 3+ people?
 Email us at program@nonprofitlearninglab.org to receive $5 off per registration!